Terry Brands

-His twin brother, Tom Brands, a fellow wrestler, won a gold medal in the 1996 Summer Olympics.
 Brands grew up in Sheldon, Iowa.
-After serving as resident coach for the United States Olympic Training Center in Colorado Springs, Colorado, he currently is Associate Head Coach for the University of Iowa Hawkeyes, serving under his twin brother, head coach Tom Brands.
+After serving as resident coach for the United States Olympic Training Center in Colorado Springs, Colorado, he currently is associate head coach for the University of Iowa Hawkeyes, serving under his twin brother Tom Brands.
+Tom, a fellow wrestler, won a gold medal in the 1996 Summer Olympics.

 Brands lost to Kendall Cross in the 1996 Olympic trials.
 Cross went on to win the gold medal in Atlanta.
 Brands reached the Olympics in 2000 and won a bronze medal.

-Terry Brands now serves as the Associate Head Coach at the University of Iowa.
-Since coaching at Iowa he has set school records for the longest dual unbeaten (84), longest winning streak (69), and most dual shutouts (8).
+Terry Brands now serves as associate head coach at the University of Iowa.
+Since coaching at Iowa, he has set school records for the longest dual unbeaten streak (84), longest winning streak (69), and most dual shutouts (8).
 He also coaches the Hawkeye Wrestling Club and was named the 2014 Terry McCann Freestyle Coach of the Year.

 In 2006, Brands was inducted into the National Wrestling Hall of Fame as a Distinguished Member.